The web slinging friendly neighbourhood superhero got another video game in 2018 and I’ve finally played through it.

 For me the worst part of this game was the forced stealth sections.
 As Spiderman some missions would require you to not get spotted which were annoying but worked well with a Batman Arkham style system of zipping to a high point and doing stealth takedowns.
 Then there were sections where you play as Mary Jane or Miles, the only Mary Jane one that I enjoyed was the one where an AI Spiderman assists and the only enjoyable Miles section involved one of the bosses.
 The worst bit about these sections was that they normally appeared just as the Spiderman story was getting exciting so the pacing that was picking up suddenly went flat.

 Side activities are scattered well all over the city meaning there’s very little time to get bored.
 They all basically boil down to a test of either combat or web swinging skill but they feel varied and well paced enough that as long as you progress the story a bit every now and then they don’t start to feel old or tedious.
+However the wave based nature of some combat sections leave the game more of a struggle to survive than swinging in as a hero, this does often end up frustrating late game.

 Overall, a very fun open world game with a level up system, combat and traversal that all make sense.
 The experience only soured by badly timed stealth sections and my dislike of stealth in general.
 Side quests that explain things about characters and story that are actually fun add to what’s already a great game that’s well worth buying and even better if you like stealth.